basp/notes/null-considered-harmful.md

 > Suprise surpise!
 The unexpected is the best prize!

 # Business summary
 If you use [Optional](https://github.com/nlkl/Optional) by **Nils Lück** (what a fabulous name by the way) you could replace all potential `null` values with more sensible `Optional<T>` or `Optional<T,TEx>` values.
-I do realize however that the `Option` type is also contagious just as `null` and even though I feel it's a better (more explicit) solution (that keeps good stack traces as well in case things go wrong) it should be applied with care and small does.
+I do realize however that the `Option` type is also contagious just as `null` and even though I feel it's a better (more explicit) solution (that keeps good stack traces as well in case things go wrong) it should be applied with care and small doses at first (which is easily possible).

-Once you are in `Option` land it's not that easy to get out of it.
+It's very easy to introduce `Option` into a part of your code and still offer a less functional and more imperative interface to the outside world.
+However, once you are in `Option` land it's not that easy to get out of it because it's great place to be in.

-It's a better solution than `null` but the best solution is not dealing with `null` at all.
+It's definitaly a much better solution than `null` but the best solution is not dealing with `null` at all.

 # The rage agains `null`
 So **just say no** to `null` now because you don't need it.
 It's an evil value that represents nothing.
 It holds even less information than a **bit** and you can't get much lower than that.
 It's ambiguous most of the time for what exactly it means unless you carefully document it.